-The nominating and corporate governance committee recommended, and our board nominated, Richard Sanders as nominee for election as a Class II director of our Company at the 2022 Annual Meeting.
-If elected at the 2022 Annual Meeting, Mr. Sanders will serve until our 2024 Annual Meeting of Stockholders and until his successor is duly elected and qualified, or until his earlier death, resignation or removal.
+The terms of our three Class I directors are set to expire at the 2023 Annual Meeting.
+The nominating and corporate governance committee recommended, and our board nominated, each of Susan Segal, Mario Eduardo Vázquez and Alejandro Nicolás Aguzin as nominees for re-election as Class I directors of our Company at the 2023 Annual Meeting.
+If elected at the 2023 Annual Meeting, each of the Class I director nominees will serve until our 2026 Annual Meeting of Stockholders and until his or her successor is duly elected and qualified, or until his or her earlier death, resignation or removal.